2025 SEI Energy Faculty Fellows with their hosts and the SEI team

 Driving Growth Through Meaningful Partnerships

-In addition to identifying and pursuing innovative research concepts, a key programmatic aim is to develop long standing research relationships with potential partner institutions in preparation for collaborative responses to energy-focused funding, education, and curriculum development opportunities.
-The goal of this program is to initiate new collaborative relationships as well as enhance existing partnerships to amplify the impacts of ongoing efforts.
-Program participants will spend 10 weeks working closely with research groups at Georgia Tech on collaborative projects that advance regional, national, and global energy priorities.
+In addition to identifying and pursuing innovative research concepts, a key goal of the program is to develop long-term research relationships with potential partner institutions in preparation for collaborative opportunities in energy-focused funding, education, and curriculum development.
+The program aims to initiate new collaborative relationships as well as strengthen existing partnerships to amplify the impacts of ongoing efforts.
+Program participants will spend 10 weeks working closely with research groups at Georgia Tech on collaborative projects that advance regional, national, and global energy priorities and establish long term collaborations on grand challenges in energy.

 2025 Energy Faculty Fellow Program